DrPaulBrewer/html5csv/README.md

 This 6 year old code library is largely unmaintained.

 I am somewhat surprised by the popularity of this library.
 I initially developed it as a learning experience and for data analysis in Javascript apps.
 I have since moved to Plotly for charting.
-For data analysis I think most people would prefer to code in a Jupyter notebook instead of in Javascript directly.
+For data analysis working in python and Jupyter is more mainstream than coding at a lower, more detailed level in Javascript.

-From time to time I'll get some email about it.
-One company used it for building management.
+From time to time I'll get some email about current applications.
+One company used this code to help manage commercial buildings.
 They combined it with some other software to be able to see charts and then get the .csv data files.
-Another company used the random table generator to run their computerized kiosk games in a small casino in Asia.
+Another company had used the random table generator to run their computerized kiosk games in a small casino in Asia.
+Feel free to let me know if you have come up with a unique or unexpected application.

 ## Help wanted